tensorflow/model-analysis/g3doc/metrics.md

     *   List of output names to compute metrics for (None if single-model)
 *   `sub_keys: List[tfma.SubKey]`.
     *   List of sub keys (class ID, top K, etc) to compute metrics for (or None)
+*   `aggregation_type: tfma.AggregationType`
+    *   Type of aggregation if computing an aggregation metric.
 *   `class_weights: Dict[int, float]`.
     *   Class weights to use if computing an aggregation metric.
 *   `query_key: Text`